southwolf/mlforhumans/README.md

 ## Understanding Machine Learning for NLP

 Many people use machine learning algorithms blindly, just looking at summary statistics (i.e. accuracy).
 We have produced an interactive visualization that lets users better understand what their algorithms are actually doing.
 As a test case, we chose a subset of [20 newsgroups](http://qwone.com/~jason/20Newsgroups/), a standard dataset where the task is to learn to distinguish between different newsgroups.
 Our task here is distinguishing between the Christianity and Atheistm newsgroups.
 As an algorithm, we used a standard L2 regularized logistic regression, a baseline for many papers, such as [this recent one](http://www.cs.cmu.edu/~dyogatam/papers/yogatama+smith.icml2014.pdf).
+The data we're visualizing is a combination of the raw dataset and the machine learning model learned from it.

 Our visualization lets users:
 * Quickly see what words the model thinks are most important for each class.